 Note: This paragraph contains an important concept that is at the heart of The Saab Network (saabnet.com).
 Saabnet.com was created as a kind of 'safe haven' for Saab owners to enjoy discussing their cars without having to endure 'bashing' comments (e.g. Your Saab Sucks - you should've bought a BMW).
 The same applies within this site.
 If you've come here to bash a particular Saab model - you've come to the wrong site.
 This site does not support bashing other people's cars, no matter what the model.
 For each model, this site is here to support the owners and enthusiasts of that model.
 If you don't like a particular model, don't bother with it - in any way.

-R. Scott V. Paterson, Creator and Moderator, The Saab Network
+Scott Paterson, Creator and Moderator, The Saab Network

 Since 1988, I've put an incredible number of hours into working on the site.
 Before 1997, every penny to cover every single cost of operating the site came directly out of my own pocket.
 I've never once asked anyone for a donation.
-The site is now fully supported by the Site Sponsors, so you can thank them for things like no pop up/under advertising by patronizing their businesses.
+The site is now fully supported by the Site Sponsors, Full Site Members, classified users, and some advertising.
+You can thank the spoonsors for things like no pop up/under advertising by patronizing their businesses.

 Thank you Saabnet.com Members.
-I'm focusing all of my future work on making this site full of features for those that have become members and by providing excellent response to member questions, bug reports, feature requests, and feedback.
+I'm focusing all of my future work on making this site full of features for those that have become Full Site Members and by providing excellent response to member questions, bug reports, feature requests, and feedback.